JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-05-mansplain.md

 difficulty: medium
 isCompleted: false
 date: 2018-01-05T16:06:20.437Z
-description: Mansplain to a local person how to make a dish from their country.
+description: Mansplain to a local person how to make a dish from their country
 ---